tarantool/doc/doc/reference/configuration/cfg_replication.rst

     with error = ER_TUPLE_FOUND.

     However, by specifying ``replication_skip_conflict = true``,
     users can state that such errors may be ignored.
+So instead of saving the broken transaction to the xlog, it will be written there as ``NOP`` (No operation).

     Example: